 - Reduce the occurrence of shocks from static electricity in your home.

 - Promote an ideal environment for indoor plants to flourish.
 The appropriate humidification offers your plants the best chance at life and helps to ensure they last longer.

 There’s no reason to have to deal with any of the side effects of dry air in the winter.
 We’ll help show you how easy it is, so why wait?
 Adding a humidifier to your home doesn’t just keep your household comfortable, but also helps to ensure you stay healthy during the winter season.
-If you have questions about how a humidifier can help your Opelika home, give Farnell Mechanical, Inc. a call at 334-524-2458 to learn more.
+If you have questions about how a humidifier can help your Auburn and Opelika home, give Farnell Mechanical, Inc. a call at 334-524-2458 to learn more.